-Israeli forces, Syrians clash in Damascus countryside; casualties reported
+Israeli incursion in Damascus countryside kills 9 Syrians: State media

-Local sources tell Al Jazeera that nine people were killed and others wounded in Israeli artillery and missile strikes targeting the town of Beit Jinn; Israeli soldiers were also wounded.
+Six Israeli soldiers also wounded during clashes following the incursion into the town of Beit Jinn, where Israeli artillery and missile strikes were launched.

-Another Israeli incursion into Syrian territory in the Damascus countryside at dawn has reportedly caused casualties on both sides.
+Another Israeli incursion into Syrian territory in the Damascus countryside at dawn has killed at least nine Syrians, according to state media, with several Israeli soldiers also wounded in clashes.

-Local sources told Al Jazeera on Friday that nine Syrians people were killed and others wounded in Israeli artillery and missile strikes targeting the town of Beit Jinn.
+Syrian state media reported on Friday that the Israeli dawn raid and strikes have forced dozens of families to flee from the town of Beit Jinn to nearby and safer areas.
+Israeli drones continue to fly over the area.

 Recommended Storieslist of 3 items